Density estimation on smooth manifolds with normalizing flows: Details on synthetic 2D experiments

 Baseline implementations are provided by \citet{lou2020neural} in \url{https://github.com/CUAI/Neural-Manifold-Ordinary-Differential-Equations}.

-\paragraph{Training} To train MCF we split training in a manifold learning and a maximum likelihood phase for all datasets.
-During the former we train for 150 epochs, while during the latter we train for 500 epochs.
-We used a learning rate of $2 \cdot 10^{-4}$ and a batch size of 128.
-During reconstruction, to stabilize training, we add a regularization term $a = (\log \det J_{\phi}(\x) + \log \det J_{\phi^{-1}}(\u))^2$ to the reconstruction loss, which we multiply by $0.5$.
-During the maximum likelihood phase we clip the gradient norm to 1.
+\paragraph{Training} We train MCF using maximum likelihood.
+For the \emph{spherical checkerboard} dataset we train for 300 epochs and for the \emph{four wrapped normals} we train for 250 epochs.
+For both datasets we used a batch size of 256 with a learning rate of $3 \cdot 10^{-4}$.

 To train NCPS we used a learning rate of $10^{-3}$ and a batch size of 200.
 For the \emph{spherical checkerboard} dataset we train for 10000 epochs, while for the \emph{four wrapped normals} dataset we train for 5000 epochs.